ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

       |     [payload files and directories]  # 1 or more SHOULD be present
 ```

+**Base URI**: The arcp specification suggests how [BagIt UUID identifiers](https://tools.ietf.org/html/draft-soilandreyes-arcp-03#appendix-A.4) can be used to calculate the base URI of a bag, see section [Establishing a base URI inside a ZIP file](#establishing-a-base-uri-inside-a-zip-file).
+For this purpose it is RECOMMENDED that `bag-info.txt` includes a fresh UUID like:

+    External-Identifier: urn:uuid:24e51ca2-5067-4598-935a-dac4e327d05a

 #### Example of wrapping a BagIt bag in an RO-Crate

 Alternatively, an RO-Crate can wrap a BagIt bag, so that the RO-Crate metadata